Namit2003/PSC_project/README.md

         This predictive model utilized historical data to forecast future passenger numbers, providing valuable insights into the expected growth of air travel.

+        NOTE: You can download the dataset file for 'Growth Analysis' from this link https://data.world/makeovermonday/2021w16

 In summary, this project offers a comprehensive analysis of air traffic, flight delays, and the growth of air passengers.
 The code provided utilizes popular Python libraries for data processing, analysis, and visualization.
 The generated insights and predictions can be used to make informed decisions in the aviation industry.